The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. What was your state of mind on the last day shooting of Sanju?

 A. I feel really relieved and happy when a film is over.
 I am scared of attachments.
 When a film is over, I am very happy to go on my next journey.
 That has really helped me as an actor.
 I am not emotionally sad when a film gets over.
-Of course, there's some bitter-sweet emotions.
+Of course, there are some bitter-sweet emotions.
 But I am pretty good at that switching off.

 Q. Irrespective of how your films fare at the box office, your performances have always managed to leave behind a mark on the audience and won rave reviews from the critics.
 How do you view this?